pratikguragain10/Asynchronous-JS-Technical-Paper/Asynchronous JS Technical Paper.md

 ## 17. Why must .catch be placed towards the end of the promise chain?

-- It acts as a global error handler for the entire chain.
+- Because placing `.catch` at the end ensures it can handle any errors that occur in any preceding `.then` block throughout the promise chain.

 ---